kaidez/javascript-prototype-screencast/scripts/03-script.md

 If this article tag was going to have a LOT styling, I would probably NOT apply the min-height this way and bundle it with the other styles, but it's fine for the purpose of this demo.

 So let's get this code onto the page...

+So I want